Metadrop/ddev-aljibe/README.md

 ### `theme_paths`

 This section allows you to define paths to custom themes.
 Each theme should be listed with a unique key.
-Those themes works with the `ddev frontend` command.
+Those themes work with the `ddev frontend` command.

 ```yaml
 theme_paths: